 Between 1954 and 2015, FEMA declared that the State of New Jersey experienced 28 flood-related disasters (DR) or emergencies (EM) classified as flooding, or as flooding with one or a combination of the following disaster types: Severe Storms; Inland and Coastal Flooding; Mudslides; Coastal Storm; High Tides; Heavy Rain; High Winds; and Hurricane.
 Generally, these disasters cover a wide region of the State; therefore, they may have impacted many counties.
 Sussex County was included in 11 of these flood-related declarations between 1954 and 2015, and two declarations since the original 2011 Sussex County HMP.
-In 2011, Sussex County experienced flooding from Hurricane Irene and Remnants of Tropical Storm Lee, and was included in the disaster declarations for both events.
-While Sussex County was also included in the disaster declaration for Hurricane Sandy in 2012, the damages from that storm in the County were the result of other severe weather hazards, rather than flooding.
-Table 5.4.4-2 lists FEMA DR and EM declarations between 2008 and 2015 for this HMP Update.
+In 2011, Sussex County experienced flooding from Hurricane Irene and Remnants of Tropical Storm Lee, and was included in the disaster declaration for Hurricane Sandy in 2012, the damages from that storm in the county were the result of other severe weather hazards, rather than flooding.
+Table 5.4.4-2 lists FEMA DR and EM declarations between 2008 and 2015 for this HMP update.